 Hikers can choose from four trails in the park.
 Falls Branch Trail, Horseshoe Mountain Trail, and Dam Mountain Trail range from two-and-one- half miles to four miles in length.
 All three of these trails pass Falls Creek Falls, the park's picturesque waterfall.
 These mountain trails are representative of the terrain found here in the Ouachita Mountains, Arkansas's southernmost mountain range.
 From the Dam Mountain Trail, the longest trail in the park, you can look down on Remmel Dam, the dam built on the Ouachita River in 1924 that creates 1,940-acre Lake Catherine.
 The trailhead for these three trails is near the campgrounds.
 The newest park trail, the five-eights-of-a-mile Slunger Creek Nature Trail, is at the opposite end of the park and stretches alongside the bank of Slunger Creek near the entrance to the park.
-This concrete, barrie-free trail includes benches where you can relax and enjoy the sounds of the water flowing over rocks along this Ouachita Mountain creek.
+This concrete, barrier-free trail includes benches where you can relax and enjoy the outdoors with the sounds of water flowing over rocks along this clean Ouachita Mountain creek.

 For a little educational entertainment park interpreters offer guided hikes, lake tours, and nature programs during summer, or by advance request in other seasons.
 Guided horseback trail rides are available during the summer months when the weather is suitable.

 Just up Catherine Park Road (Ark.
 171) from Lake Catherine State Park is Diamondhead, a private resort community also located on Lake Catherine.
-Diamondhead offers a golf course and restaurant that park visitors are welcome to enjoy.
+Diamondhead offers a beautiful golf course and restaurant that park visitors are welcome to enjoy.
 Diamondhead's golf course is an 18-hole, par 72 championship course with pro shop, restaurant, cart rentals, and a driving range.

 Lake Catherine State Park is near both Hot Springs and Malvern.
 To reach the park from I-30, take Exit #97 near Malvern and go 12 miles north on Ark.
 171 to the park.